lthung/inf2303/evaluation.markdown

 ### Contribution to Class Discussion — 15%

-As the course will be taught in the form of a seminar, students will be graded for their contribution to the class discussion.
+As the majority of the course will be taught in the form of a seminar, students will be graded for their contribution to the class discussion.
 <span class="important">Please be advised that contribution does not
   mean attendance.</span>
 (Of course, you cannot contribute without being present.)
-Students who attend the class but remain silent will earn no credit.
+Students who attend the class but remain silent will not earn a credit.
 Nor, however, does it mean simply speaking a lot.
 Rather, students are expected to come to class prepared, actively